-ABA Model Rule 8.4(g) is a constitutional catastrophe.
-It was fatally flawed when it was adopted in 2016 and its defects have only been magnified by intervening Supreme Court precedent.
+2016 and its defects have only been magnified by this Court's intervening precedent.
 Any State Bar that adopts this rule is stepping into a hornet's nest by regulating the content of speech, passing judgment on the popularity of political beliefs, and determining whether unpopular advocacy should be disciplined.
+Amicus curiae writes to emphasize the disastrous impact of the Rule on expressive associations, particularly those that participate in legal advocacy.

 It is a sad reality that we live in a world where many people, including lawyers, are willing to suppress and punish the free speech of those with whom they disagree.
-Rule 8.4(g) can be deployed as a weapon to discipline attorneys for their speech on controversial issues-speech that is unquestionably protected by the First Amendment.
+Rule 8.4(g) can be deployed as a weapon to discipline attorneys for their speech on controversial issues-speech unquestionably protected by the First Amendment.
 The Rule jeopardizes fundamental First Amendment rights to Free Speech, Free Exercise, association, issue advocacy, and participation in the political process.
 It does nothing to further the administration of justice.
 On the contrary, it denies justice to the very persons entrusted with upholding it.

 Attorneys should treat every person with dignity and respect, even where opinions differ on matters of fundamental conviction.
 But in today's contentious cultural climate, even the gentlest, most respectful expression of a "politically incorrect" opinion on a sensitive matter-marriage, sexual orientation, gender identity, abortion-could be perceived as "discrimination" or "harassment."
-Rule 8.4(g) unleashes the potential for the "unfettered discretion" and viewpoint discrimination that spelled constitutional doom for the statutes invalidated in Nat'l Inst. of Fam. & Life Advocs. v.
+Rule 8.4(g) unleashes the potential for the "unfettered discretion" and viewpoint discrimination that spelled constitutional doom for the statutes invalidated in Nat'l Inst. of Fam.

+& Life Advocs. v.
 Becerra, 138 S. Ct.
 2361, 2374 (2018) ("NIFLA") and Matal v.
-Tam, 137 S. Ct.
-1744 (2017).
+Tam, 582 U.S. 218 (2017).